 - Carotid ultrasound — shows the carotid arteries in the neck, and if there is a buildup of fatty deposits (plaque)

-Treatment for an ischemic stroke focuses on dissolving or removing the clot blocking blood flow to your brain.
-A clot-dissolving medication, tPA, is effective in reducing or preventing damage to your brain tissue for up to 4.5 hours from when your symptoms began.
+Treatment for an ischemic stroke focuses on either dissolving or removing the clot blocking blood flow to your brain.

-University Hospital rates for using tPA are above the national average, which means more people have been able to take advantage of this time-sensitive treatment.
+A clot-dissolving medication known as tPA is effective in reducing or preventing damage to your brain tissue by dissolving the blood clot and improving blood flow back into the affected area.
+University Hospital’s rates for using tPA are above the national average, which means more people have been able to take advantage of this time-sensitive treatment.

 Treatment for a hemorrhagic stroke focuses on repairing the cause of bleeding and relieving pressure in your brain.
 Our stroke experts use advanced, minimally invasive endovascular procedures or neurosurgery to repair the cause of the stroke.